 The resort is also home to dozens of self-catering villas, clustered round about the hotel.

-The food at Martinhal is a real highlight.
+The food is a real highlight.
 You can choose between 2 restaurants: the fine dining O Terraço, a smart venue on the first floor of the hotel and the more relaxed As Dunas, a stylish beach restaurant located beside the pool which specialises in fish and seafood.
 Villa guests (including children) are welcome at As Dunas.

 O Terraço offers classic Portuguese dishes with a contemporary twist, that make the most of the bountiful local produce.
 Spanking fresh fish and seafood are not to be missed, from salty sardines - freshly caught and crisply grilled (nothing like John West!) - to cataplana, the Algarve’s fabled fish stew.
 The focus is on beautifully crafted complex dishes such as sea urchins neatly stuffed with scrambled eggs, and pork loin sautéed with clams and coriander.
 All is light but sophisticated; the six-course tasting menu comes recommended, and there's an impressive Portuguese-only wine list.

 As Dunas is more laid-back, with food ranging from frothily light tomato gazpacho to simple ocean-fresh fish dishes.
 There's also a newer outdoor wine bar which serves Portuguese wines, beers and soft drinks in the early evening.
 This is also where you can get takeaway pizzas.